Skip to content

 What is a product studio?

 A product studio is a company that designs, builds, and sells its own software products.
 Unlike an agency (which builds for clients) or a SaaS company (which rents access to software), a product studio creates products it owns and sells directly to customers.
 The business model prioritizes product quality over billable hours.
-NowSquare is a product studio: it builds self-hosted business tools (Reward Loyalty, VoxelSite, Stampify) and sells them as one-time purchases or services.
+NowSquare is a product studio: it builds business software such as Reward Loyalty, InvoiceScript, VoxelBooking, VoxelSite, and Stampify, and sells the self-hosted products as one-time purchases.

 What's the difference between a product studio and an agency?

-The core difference is incentive structure.
+The difference is the incentive.
 An agency's revenue comes from selling time: more clients, more hours, more billing.
-A product studio's revenue comes from selling products: better products, more sales.
-This creates different outcomes: agencies optimize for client satisfaction on individual projects, while product studios optimize for product quality across all users.
-Agencies typically work on many different projects simultaneously; product studios focus deeply on a few products over years.
-NowSquare chose the product studio model because the products built for itself consistently outlasted and outperformed the client work it used to do.
+A product studio's revenue comes from selling products, so it stays with a few of them for years.
+NowSquare chose the product studio model because the products it built for itself kept improving and kept paying, while client projects shipped once and ended.

 Why does NowSquare build products instead of client work?

-NowSquare shifted from client work to product development because products create compounding value.
-A client project is built once, delivered once, and generates revenue once.
-A product is built once and generates revenue every time someone buys it, while getting better over time with updates.
-After 25 years of doing both, the founder observed that the products built for NowSquare lasted longer, reached more people, and created more value than any client project.
-The products are also the better proof of capability: instead of describing past work under NDA, NowSquare can point directly to live, shipped products anyone can evaluate.
+A client project is built once, delivered once, and paid for once.
+A product is built once and keeps earning while it keeps improving.
+The products are also the better proof of capability: instead of describing past work under NDA, NowSquare can point to live products anyone can evaluate, and to source code anyone can read.

 Can I hire NowSquare for a custom project?

 Sometimes.
-NowSquare's primary business is its own products, but the studio occasionally takes on partnerships that align with its tech stack (Laravel, PHP, Tailwind CSS, Alpine.js) and philosophy (self-hosted, ownership-focused, clean architecture).
+NowSquare's primary business is its own products, but the studio occasionally takes on partnerships that align with its tech stack (Laravel, PHP, Tailwind CSS) and philosophy (self-hosted, ownership-focused, clean architecture).
 The best fit is a company that wants senior product development capacity embedded in the business, not a short list of disconnected tasks.
 If your project fits, email [email protected].
-You'll talk directly to the person who builds the products, not an account manager.
-If the project isn't a good fit, NowSquare will say so directly.
+You'll talk directly to the person who builds the products.
+If the project isn't a good fit, NowSquare will say so.

 Last verified: February 2026